 And the best part is, I was assigned an actual accountant who (unlike me) knows what he’s doing.

-The whole thing went better than I ever could have hoped – my new accountant pointed out some aspects of tax law I never knew existed.
+Anyway, the whole thing went much better than I ever could have hoped – my new accountant pointed out some aspects of tax law I never knew existed.

 And the whole process was done in a few days.

 (Turns out, it’s good to have someone on your side who actually understands how to file your taxes abroad.)